-- 113. Race was the predominant factor in drawing State House Districts 75, 76, and 78, and it was not employed in a narrowly tailored manner to advance compliance with Section 2 of the VRA or any other compelling governmental interest.
-District 75 has a BVAP of 24.1% and begins in Elmore County, splitting the county line and running south to pick up white precincts in eastern Montgomery County.
-Every precinct in District 75 has a white VAP majority, although thirty precincts in Montgomery and Elmore Counties have a majority BVAP. - 114.
-District 76, reminiscent of a person flexing their biceps, runs from the southern border of Montgomery County into the city itself.
+- 118. District 76, reminiscent of a person flexing their biceps, runs from the southern border of Montgomery County into the city itself.
 It has a BVAP of 67.9%, and only one precinct within its borders has a white majority.
-Yet all of the precincts bordering it on the south and east having white majorities. - 115.
+Yet all of the precincts bordering it on the south and east having white majorities. - 119.
 District 78 looks like a dinosaur.
 It begins its lengthy trek along the Alabama River on the border with Lowndes County, following the river until it gets east of the city of Montgomery, where it drops down to pick up Black precincts.
 It has a BVAP of 61.1%, and white voters form a majority in only a few of its precincts even though it is surrounded on three sides by majority-white VAP precincts with only one exception.
-It is one of the least compact districts in the State. - 116.
+It is one of the least compact districts in the State. - 120.
 The figure below reveals how District 75 surgically carves out nearly all of the white population of Montgomery County while leaving behind Black voters to be places in Districts 76 and 78 to the east and west, both of which therefore have unnecessarily high BVAPs.

-117. District 75 could become more compact by including more precincts with higher BVAP in the northern portion of the city of Montgomery instead of going south to include more precincts with higher white VAP.
+- 121. District 75 could become more compact by including more precincts with higher BVAP in the northern portion of the city of Montgomery instead of going south to include more precincts with higher white VAP.
 The districts around Montgomery could be easily shifted to avoid the need for one district to snake around the city.
-The use of race patently explains the shape of these three districts.

-118. No compelling governmental interest, including compliance with Section 2 of the VRA, justifies the use of race to pack Black voters into Districts 76 and 78 while creating an overwhelmingly white District 75.
+The use of race patently explains the shape of these three districts. - 122.
+No compelling governmental interest, including compliance with Section 2 of the VRA, justifies the use of race to pack Black voters into Districts 76 and 78 while creating an overwhelmingly white District 75.
 Districts 76 and 78 pack Black voters with BVAPs approximately 12-18% higher than necessary to elect candidates of choice.
 And because District 75 has a significant white majority, the VRA cannot justify its predominant use of race.
-Instead, these districts appear drawn to prevent Black voters from exercising political power in an additional Montgomery-area district.
+Instead, these districts appear drawn to prevent Black voters from exercising political power in anadditional Montgomery-area district.